They make Ponicode: our first intern Elio

 Hello Ponicode community,

 Sometimes it feels right to take the time to ask our team members to look back on their Ponicode experience and find out what we did right and what we did wrong.
-Our commitment to be a great place to work means a continuous improvement process.
+Our commitment to being a great place to work means a continuous improvement process.
 We thought we would share an interview of our first intern so you can get a glimpse into what makes our team magical.
 We strive to find the fine line between a fast paced startup and an office culture that goes way beyond collaboration.
-Enough said, let’s hear it from Elio and see how he retrospectively looks at his experience at Ponicode.
+Enough said, let’s hear it from Elio and see a retrospective look at his experience at Ponicode.